Facades

 Milan, 24th April 2026

 In the evolving world of façade engineering, the conversation around fire safety is growing more urgent — and complex.
-As building envelopes become more intricate, more layered, and more experimental, their behavior in fire conditions reveals a gap between architectural ambition and regulatory comprehension.

 This is the challenge addressed by Nikola Perković, Chiara Bedon, Jure Barbalić, and Vlatka Rajčić, authors of the in-depth study “Study of Fire Resilience Challenges to Promote the Structural Use of Load‐Bearing Composite Timber‐Glass Walls: Experimental and Numerical Analysis.”